lifs-tools/pygoslin/README.md

 The pygoslin has been developed with regard the following general issues:

 1. Ease the handling with lipid names for developers working on mass spectrometry-based lipidomics tools.
-2. Offering a tool to unify all existing dialects of lipids.
+2. Offering a tool to unify all existing dialects of lipid names.

 ## Installation